Saffron is one of the most expensive spices in the world! Learn how to use these beautiful red threads in your cooking and how to spot the fake stuff!

 You can add saffron threads to dishes whole, or grind them into a powder.
 Soak the threads in warm water or another liquid to soften, then add it with the liquid to whatever you’re cooking.
 You can try adding it to savoury foods like rice or chicken, or to desserts like custards or cakes.

-You can find small packages of saffron at most groceries, including Bulk Barn (it’s not sold in bulk though).
+You can find small packages at most groceries, including Bulk Barn (it’s not sold in bulk though).
 You can also find saffron at speciality Indian, Caribbean, Iranian, Spanish and Mediterranean stores.
-If you prefer to shop online, you can buy saffron from TheSpiceTrader.ca, SpiceTrekkers.com, or SilkRoadSpices.ca.
+If you prefer to shop online, you can buy it from TheSpiceTrader.ca, SpiceTrekkers.com, or SilkRoadSpices.ca.
 I haven’t shopped from these online stores before, but I know other Canadian bloggers who recommend them.

 Some of the best saffron is said to come from La Mancha and Kashmir, but you find good quality options from various regions in India, Spain and Iran.